 Which coffee machine should you buy?

 There are lots of different Sage machines to choose from, so it’s difficult to know which machine would work perfectly in your kitchen and your life!
-We’re here to help you decide which Sage machine will be the best fit for you.
-First of all, you need to think about space.
-The Sage coffee machines tend to be quite large and hefty when compared to a cafetiere or a moka pot so we would definitely recommend measuring out how much space you have available on your kitchen counter.
-The largest (such as the Oracle) tend to be 37cm wide and 41cm deep, and the smallest (such as the Sage the Duo Temp Pro Espresso Coffee Machine) tend to be 26cm wide and 30cm deep.
+We’re here to help you decide which Sage machine will be the best fit for your needs.

-Speed demon: If speed is of the essence, then a bean to cup machine such as the Sage Oracle Touch Espresso Machine is your best bet.
-With this machine, you can add whole beans straight to the hopper, select your drink type from the touchscreen, and then it’ll make it quickly for you.
+Speed demon?
+If speed is of the essence and you like automation, then the Sage Oracle Touch Espresso Machine is your best bet.
+With this machine, you can add whole beans straight to the hopper, select your favourite drink from the touchscreen, and it’ll make it quickly for you.
 There’s no faff here!

 Filter coffee connoisseur: If you love a filter coffee, then the Sage Precision Brewer might be the best for you.
 There are many unique brewing modes which you can adjust further, such as changing the bloom time, flow rate or brewing temperature.
 There’s even an adaptor that will allow you to brew a pour-over coffee!

-Finally, it’s also essential to know about prices.
-The Sage Bambino Plus is the most affordable option available (currently priced around £380), but it doesn’t come with a built-in coffee grinder.
+Finally, it’s also essential to compare prices.
+The Sage Bambino Plus is the most affordable option available (currently priced around £399), but it doesn’t come with a built-in coffee grinder.
 This means that if you want to grind your beans yourself, you’ll have to buy a coffee grinder separately or buy ground coffee (but we don’t recommend that).
-By contrast, a machine like the Sage Oracle has a built-in bean grinder with automatic dosing and tamping, and provides automatic milk texturing.
+By contrast, a machine like the Sage Oracle has it all; a built-in bean grinder with automatic dosing and tamping, and provides automatic milk texturing.
 But this is a much pricier model, as it’s up at £1999.95.
 Your machine is your investment and your choice so we’ll leave that decision up to you.
 If you want any personalised advice, please email us on email@example.com, our team will be happy to answer any questions.

-Where should you buy a buy Sage machine?
+Where should I buy a Sage Coffee machine?

-You can actually buy a Sage coffee machine from us!
-However, wherever you buy your Sage machine from, make sure that it comes with the 2 year repair, replace or refund guarantee (which is given at the sole discretion of Sage Appliances).
+You can actually buy a Sage machine from us!
+However, wherever you buy your machine from, make sure that it includes the 2 year repair, replace or refund guarantee (which is given at the sole discretion of Sage Appliances).

 While some Sage coffee machines vary, many share similar designs and features and therefore can be cleaned similarly.
 (However please do check the instructions for your coffee machine before cleaning!)
-Helpfully, many Sage coffee machines use a similar cleaning practise.
+Helpfully, many of the Sage coffee machines use a similar cleaning practise.
 For example, models with a display have the message ‘Clean Me’, when that comes on when you need to do just that.
 This indicates that you need to run a flush-back cycle, which basically means that your machine will build up pressurised water (combined with a cleaning tablet) which will clean the internal workings of the machine.
 Your espresso machine will come with detailed instructions on how to do this.

 However, there are also other areas of your coffee machine that will need to be cleaned regularly.
 For example, the drip tray will show an ‘Empty Me’ sign whenever it is filled with water.
 Simply pour the water out and clean the tray.
 Another part of your machine that will need to be cleaned regularly is the knock-box (this is the box that you hit used coffee grounds into).
 You can throw the grounds in the bin or on top of flower beds.